 What Does a Beekeeper Really Do?

 Why is that person dressed in a long, white suit complete with hat and veil?
 Ah, it is a beekeeper.
-Beekeeping is a rather popular undertaking in recent times.
+Beekeeping for beginners is a time of excitement and learning.
+It is a rather popular undertaking in recent times.
 But what does a beekeeper really do with those bees?

 The Earliest Beekeeper